List of German football champions: Early German football championships (1903–32)

-The new English game of football quickly caught on in late 19th-century Germany, which had previously been a nation of gymnasts.
+The new British game of football quickly caught on in late 19th-century Germany, which had previously been a nation of gymnasts and fencers.
 The earliest attempt at organizing some form of national championship came in 1894, when city champions Viktoria 89 Berlin invited FC Hanau 93 to play a challenge match.
 The Hanauers were unable to afford the cost of the trip and so were unable to take up the invitation.
 In 2007, the 1894 final was replayed and Viktoria were crowned the official 1894 champions.

 After its formation in 1900, the DFB began to establish its authority over the myriad city and regional leagues springing up throughout the country and organized the first officially recognized national championship in 1903.

 The prize of German football was the Viktoria, a trophy statue of a seated Roman goddess of victory, donated by the committee that organized German participation in the 1900 Olympic Games in Paris – and originally intended to be shared with teams playing the rugby version of football.
 The formation of the DFB helped establish for the first time a clear divide between association football and its close cousin.

 To qualify for the German championship finals, a club had to win one of the regional championships, which, in some cases, predate the national one.
 Those were: